 If you’re unable to set up the Meta pixel, or you’re giving away something for free, you can use Lead ads as an alternative to conversion ads.
 The main difference between Facebook conversion ads and lead generation ads is that lead ads don’t send prospects to a dedicated post-click page as conversion ads do — so you may not see as many conversions.
 However, you can still track conversions from the ad.

 Connect your conversion ad to a relevant post-click landing page

 No matter what you’re offering or what your conversion event is, it’s important to always link your Facebook campaign to a post-click landing page because that’s where the ultimate conversion happens.

-To see how Instapage can help you create relevant post-click landing pages at scale to improve your conversion rates even more, request an Instapage Enterprise Demo today.
+To see how Instapage can help you create relevant post-click landing pages at scale to improve your conversion rates even more, Instapage 14-day free trial today.